freee/a11y-guidelines/en/source/intro/contributing.rst

    :file:`json`
       Contains schema definitions for files in the :file:`yaml` directory and files needed to process these files.
 :file:`tools`
+   :file:`yaml2x`
       :file:`yaml2rst`
          Contains scripts and related files needed to generate the required reST files.
          Originally, it was a script for processing YAML files and outputting reST files, thus the name, but now it also includes the functionality to process the source code of axe-core and output the necessary reST file.
+      :file:`yaml2json`
+         Contains a script to process a group of YAML files and convert them into a JSON file.
+         Note that this script is not necessary for generating HTML files.
+      :file:`a11y_guidelines`
+         Contains modules commonly used by both ``yaml2rst`` and ``yaml2json``.
 :file:`vendor`
    Contains the source code of repositories referenced as submodules.
    Currently, this includes the source code of axe-core.